heggebakk/affine-equivalence/README.md

 Affine
 Usage: affine [affine_options] [filename]
 Affine_options:
+	-a 	- Set this if you want to find the affine function A.
+	-g 	- The root filename where the function G is found.
+If not given, the program will compute a random G with respect to F.
 	-h 	- Print help
 	-w 	- The root filename where the results should be written to

 	filename = the root filename of function F
 	-h override all other options
 ```

 Example: